-We have established a laboratory in Melville, New York for research purposes and have built a cleanroom within the laboratory for the possible production of cell-based therapies, such as BRTX-100, for use in a clinical trial or general research purposes.
+We have established a laboratory in Melville, New York for research purposes and have built a cleanroom within the laboratory for the possible production of cellbased product candidates, such as BRTX-100, for use in a clinical trial, for third party cell products or general research purposes.

 As operations grow, our plans include the expansion of our laboratory to perform cellular characterization and culturing, protocol and stem cell-related IP development, translational research and therapeutic outcome analysis.
-As we develop our business and additional stem cell treatments are approved, we will seek to establish ourselves as a key provider of adult stem cells for therapies and expand to provide cells in other market areas for stem cell therapy.
+As we develop our business and our stem cell product candidates and obtain regulatory approval, we will seek to establish ourselves as a key provider of adult stem cells for therapies and expand to provide cells in other market areas for stem cell therapy.
 We may also use outside laboratories specializing in cell therapy services and manufacturing of cell products.